tfabris/BlueGigaEmpeg/README.md

     - Steps to reproduce the issue.
 Please give as much detail as possible.
     - Expected behavior, versus actual behavior.
     - Things you've already tried doing to diagnose or narrow down the problem.
-For example, does it have the same issue when you pair it with your smartphone?
+For example, do you encounter the same issue when you pair your smartphone to your car stereo?
   - Attach your serial monitor output file to the bug report.

 - When you are done with the debug session, disconnect the USB cable from the